ebu/eis-player/README.md

-eis-player
+EURORADIO International Signal - VIS Player
 ==========

 This archive file contains a static RadioVIS player.
-It is a jQuery component that can be integrated in any page using jQuery.
+It is a jQuery component that can be integrated in any page using jQuery or simply by using the iframe.
 It has been tested against jquery 10.2.
 The project is split in two folders:

-* `component` contains a self-explanatory example of integration.
+* `component` contains a self-explanatory example of embeding the jQuery component.
 * `iframe` contains an example of integration using an iframe.

 Do not hesitate to contact Mathias Coinchon (coinchon@ebu.ch) and Michael Barroco (barroco@ebu.ch) if you need further information.